 By giving you complete control over every aspect of the scene, still life lets you try out different compositions and lighting setups to see what works and what doesn’t.
 So once you understand how to create great still life photography, you’ll be well equipped to create better photo compositions in any situation.

-Still life is also a great way to show off your skills and artistic flair, making still life shots a great addition to any photographer’s online portfolio.
+Still life is also a great way to show off your skills and artistic flair, making still life shots a great addition to any photographer’s online portfolio website.
 By taking commonplace objects and turning them into interesting works of art, still life photography is the perfect way to show potential clients what you are capable of.

 Still life photography encompasses a variety of subcategories.
 Here are just a few of them: